In a recent post, we looked at the advantages of free movement of labour. But, what about the problems which might arise from free movement of labour?

 “Empirical research on the labour market effects of immigration to the UK finds little overall adverse effects of immigration on wages and employment for the UK-born…The less skilled are closer substitutes for immigrants than the more highly skilled.
 So any pressures from increased competition for jobs is more likely to be found among less skilled workers.
 But these effects are small” (Manacorda et al, 2011; Dustmann et al, 2005, 2013; Nickell and Saleheen, 2008).
 (Centre for Economic Policy)

 The other complication is that since 2008, we have seen stagnating productivity and real wages in much of Western world.
-This is due to several factors, such as more flexible labour markets, rise of globalisation, and recession making it easier for firms to stop wage increases.
+This is due to several factors, such as more flexible labour markets, the rise of globalisation, and recession making it easier for firms to stop wage increases.
 Therefore, it becomes hard to distinguish whether stagnant wage growth is due to the effects of net migration or more general economic trends.

 - However, on the other hand.
 These Polish workers often save money from work abroad and these savings return to Poland to help family members and set up new business.
 Also, free movement of labour works both ways.
 Poland may have seen workers emigrating, but also an increase in immigrants.

-Labour cannot be treated like a factor of production.
+Labour cannot be treated as a factor of production.
 In a boom period, immigrants are often welcomed (or at least tolerated) but in a downturn protectionist sentiment often turns against foreign workers and foreign workers may be first to be discarded.
 But, in reality, it is not so easy to ‘return home’ There are many geographical immobilities.

 Immigration may mask the shortage of skilled labour.
 Immigration may prevent wage inflation but, it could also make a boom more long lasting and help to hide the inflationary pressures in the economy.
 Therefore, it delays the boom and bust.

-Not a pareto improvement
+Not a Pareto improvement

 Many studies show that net migration gives net economic benefits, and is actually a net contributor to tax revenues.
 But, if that is the case, why is it so unpopular?
 One reason is that although net migration may cause a net national benefit, some groups of workers and some regions may well be adversely affected.